ivans-innovation-lab/my-company-documentation/README.md

 We will implement monolithic application first, and migrate to alternate microservices architecture latter.
 You will find the answers on

 * why we are migrating to microservices.
-* how we are going to migrate to microservices and how it will influence on our organization and process.
+* how we are going to migrate to microservices, and how it will influence on our organization and process.
 * how can we design and structure our monolithic application to prepare better for easier migration to microservices in the future.

 ## Source Code